tushar-alt/PICO-Avatar-SDK-Unity/README.md

 PICO Integration SDK is the main SDK for PICO development.It consists of XR SDK and Platform SDK.
 This repo contains  Avatar SDK source code.
-It meets untiy’s structural requirements for packagemanager
+It meets unity’s structural requirements for packagemanager

 # Requirement